conversationai/perspectiveapi/3-concepts/score-normalization.md

 ## About score feedback

-Our attributes are not perfect and will make errors.
+Our machine learning attributes are not perfect and will make errors.
 It will be unable to detect patterns of toxicity it has not seen before, and it will falsely detect comments similar to patterns of previous toxic conversations.
 To help improve the machine learning, the API supports sending our team suggested scores and corrections.

 ## Reporting issues with scores